 OPAQUE, LASTMIN – group #3

 When this exercise is done, simply start managing your channels by closing groups #3 and #2 for those dates where you can sell your rooms via group #1 alone, without having to offer deeper discounts.
 I.e., if your weekends always sell out, you may try to restrict group #3 from booking those dates and see how this affects your occupancy and resulting ADR.
 For higher-demand dates (special events), you can close groups #3 and #2 altogether.
 Group #1 will always remain open.

 Make sure to check back periodically for cases when the channels need to be reopened if real demand turns out to be slower than anticipated.

-Overselling (or overbooking) is a technique used in Revenue Management to offset future cancellations and no-shows.
+Overselling (or overbooking) is a technique used in revenue strategy to offset future cancellations and no-shows.
 In other words, if you expect 2 cancellations and 1 no-show, you oversell by 3.
 That’s the optimal strategy for maximizing your revenue.

 Still, even as simple as this idea is, not very many hoteliers wholeheartedly embrace this practice.
 In fact, it’s very common for most managers (especially at smaller properties) to close out availability on all channels even before they reach the 100% occupancy mark for a certain day.
 In most cases, this decision is driven by the fear of having to walk a guest.

 However, when overbooking practices are correctly implemented, the chance of having to walk a guest will be minimized while leading to a noticeable increase in revenue (as well as profits).
 One doesn’t need to have a lot of Revenue Management experience or knowledge to be able to achieve this goal.